nsubordin81/blog.synapseflux.com/docs/_drafts/2025-01-22-game-jam-notes.md

 here I am, starting a game jam again. it started on january 17 but I've really done little else but plan and now it is january 22.
 I created a high level game design document but my mind continues to wander about what the narrative could be.

 I guess that is one important thing to internalize, if I let myself just dream on branches a narrative could take forever I'll never build a game!

 really thought a lot of it is just available time.
 Between my dayjob and family/house commitments I have a scarce amount of time to spend on this per day. even with the alotted 2 weeks, it is not likely I'll get to a finished product.
-Thor, the Pirate games founder who runs the community this jam is from, gave some encouraging advice on that front from a live stream, somethign to the effect of "this is a gift of time to yourself, it doesn't matter if you finish or submit or whatever just do it and if you learn something great."
-Now that is a level of commitment I can get behind.
+Thor, the Pirate games founder who runs the community, provided encouraging advice during a live stream: "This is a gift of time to yourself.
+It doesn't matter if you finish or submit - just do it, and if you learn something, that's great."
+That's exactly the level of commitment I can embrace.

 ok, I'm using godot.
 I have reasons for this. unreal and unity have some friction to get started and I get bogged down customizing them.
 I want something a little less opinionated than I imagine gamemaekr studio to be, although that product has consistently been well reviewed and seems like maybe a better first choice.
 Had to pick something though.